lew235/sample/README.md

 so many changes conflicted that merging wiped out the whole "branch1" readme text! so I copied text from an earlier "commit" and pasted it in to branch1

+now I'm adding in main, pushing to branch as I would daily to refresh